Michael Lewis ’82 lives to tell stories, so consider this one, about his latest book, The Premonition: A Pandemic Story:

 “He comes across as the kid who has stuck his thumb in a pie, come out with a plum, and wants to tell you about it,” notes Starling Lawrence ’65, Lewis’ longtime editor.

 On May 25, a day after Lewis’ first interview with PAW, tragedy struck what in many ways was a charmed life, when Lewis’ daughter Dixie, 19, and her boyfriend were killed in a car crash near Truckee, California.
-“We loved her so much and are in a kind of pain none of us has experienced,” Lewis and his family — his wife, Tabitha, and Dixie’s siblings, Walker and Quinn — said in a statement to a community newspaper.
+“We loved her so much and are in a kind of pain none of us has experienced,” Lewis and his family — his wife, Tabitha, and Dixie’s siblings, Walker and Quinn — said in a statement to Berkeleyside, a community news site.
 “She loved to live, and our hearts are so broken they can’t find the words to describe the feeling.”

 During a follow-up interview with PAW in late July, Lewis spoke about the tragedy.
 “For six weeks, nothing was of interest,” he says of the period following the accident.
 “I didn’t even taste my food.
 That’s now starting to change.”
 Determined to push on, Lewis recently completed scripts for the third season of his podcast, “Against the Rules,” in which he looks at changing conceptions of fairness in American life, and has also worked on the pilot for a TV drama.
 Although he has not yet decided on the subject of his next book, he says, “I think I will be able to write.”